TosbackCgusBridge-Bot/CGUs-versions/Gandermountain/Privacy Policy.md

     *   New for 2012

     *   Nikon Store
-    *   Bushnell StoreOther Ways to Shop: New for 2012   |  Shooting on Sale   |  5-Star Rated
+    *   Bushnell StoreOther Ways to Shop: New for 2012   | Shooting Outlet   | 5-Star Rated
 *   Hunting

     *   Optics